Iglesia ni Cristo: Felix Manalo as the founder

-(cf Is 41:9-10; 43:5-6) the time when the end of the world is near, even at the very doors (cf. Mt.
+This is the start of the period, according to INC, being referred to in the Bible as the ends of the earth (cf Is 41:9-10; 43:5-6), the time when the end of the world is near, even at the very doors (cf. Mt.
 24:3, 33), which began with the outbreak of a war of global proportions (cf. Mt.
 24:6-7) Manalo is from the Philippines, which they say is in the "center" of the Far East.
-The ‘four winds’ in Revelation 7:1-3, they say refers to World War I and the four angels are the four leaders known as the big four (Woodrow Wilson, David Lloyd George, Georges Clemenceau, and Vittorio Orlando) who they say worked on the prevention of the war to continue.
+The ‘four winds’ in Revelation 7:1-3, they say refers to World War I and the four angels are the four leaders known as The Big Four (Woodrow Wilson, David Lloyd George, Georges Clemenceau, and Vittorio Orlando) who they say worked on the prevention of the winds of war.

+Still, INC theology considers Jesus Christ as its founder, the first of God's four messengers of the church era, with Manalo's task being to reestablish the church in the Far East (Malayong Silangan).

-Manalo is also portrayed as the fulfillment of several passages in Isaiah and other books of the Bible.
+Manalo is also portrayed as the fulfillment of several passages in Isaiah and other books of the Bible, including the one Isaiah 46:11 called the "bird of prey" (ibong mandaragit).

-As the one who sent by God to restore INC, Manalo became the first executive minister and spiritual leader of the church.
+As the one who sent by God to restore the INC, Manalo became the first executive minister and spiritual leader of the church.
 As such, he taught that what is written in the Bible was the ultimate authority in all aspects of the church, and effectively as a messenger of God, Manalo is "the foremost Biblical authority for all humanity and the divinely designated leader of a reestablished Church of Christ in the modern world."

+Martin Luther as the predecessor

+INC members believe the doctrine that there are four messengers of God in the church era, namely Jesus Christ, Paul the Apostle, Martin Luther, and Felix Manalo, with Manalo being the "Last Messenger."
+Also according to the INC, German reformist and theologian Martin Luther was the second angel mentioned in Revelation 14:8, which reads as follows.